carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 Active Trainers may elect to become inactive at any time if they expect to be unavailable to participate in the Trainer Roles and Responsibilities for 1 year or more.
-Active Trainers may also have their role changed to Trainer Alumni if they do not `renew their Active status <#active-status-renewal-process>`__ during the annual renewal period.
+Active Trainers may also have their role changed to Trainer Alumni if they do not renew their [Active status](#active-status-renewal-process) during the annual renewal period.

 Trainer Alumni will not be permitted to: